 unwilling to show her how much her words cut him.

-"I am saying this
+"I am saying this badly.

-possible mate."
+mate."

-"Till this moment,"
+"Till this moment?"

 he asked without turning around.